-He later went on to become the choral director on two critically-acclaimed variety series, The Bell Telephone Hour and The Entertainers — the latter airing on CBS just a year before Lee would be invited out to California to join Producer-Director Greg Garrison in shoring up NBC’s fledgling Dean Martin Show — a mission accomplished within weeks of his arrival.
+He later went on to vocalize on two critically-acclaimed variety series, as part of the chorus on The Bell Telephone Hour and as choral director on The Entertainers — the latter airing on CBS just a year before Lee would be invited out to California to join Producer-Director Greg Garrison in shoring up NBC’s fledgling Dean Martin Show — a mission accomplished within weeks of his arrival.

 Over time, he would receive multiple Emmy Award nominations for his work on Dean’s program and for co-producing the prime-time special that celebrated NBC’s first 50 years of broadcasting.

 There were, of course, contemporaries of Lee’s who oversaw the musical content of other variety shows on television.
 But there were arguably none who surveyed the depth and breadth of the American pop music canon as consummately, affectionately, or with such élan as Lee Hale.